aiven/devportal/docs/tools/terraform/howto/vnet-peering-azure.rst

 Now create the connection using the credentials from the previous step.
 Unfortunately terraform doesn't support `dynamic provider configuration <https://github.com/hashicorp/terraform/issues/25244>`_.
+In the same file, follow these steps to create the connection:

 .. code-block::